Health & Safety Policy

 Hard hats MUST be worn on all SITES.
 Other suitable PPE should be used, depending on site regulations for the protection against possible injury to eyes, ears, feet, hands or respiratory system.

-Staff and authorised personnel must ensure that the correct equipment for this protection is used, and the necessary information to know when and how to use the equipment correctly is supplied.
+Ensure that you have the correct equipment for this protection and the necessary information to know when and how to usr the equipment correctly.

 NO radios are allowed on site.